hbctraining/scRNA-seq_online/lessons/06b_integration_code_harmony.md

 For a more detailed breakdown of the `Harmony` algorithm, we recommend checking [this advanced vignette](http://htmlpreview.github.io/?https://github.com/immunogenomics/harmony/blob/master/docs/advanced.html) from the package developers.

-## Harmonizing as a method of integration

-[Harmony](https://www.nature.com/articles/s41592-019-0619-0) was devleoped in 2019, and is an example of **a tool that can work with complex integration tasks**.
-It is available as an [R package on GitHub](https://github.com/immunogenomics/harmony), and it has functions for standalone and Seurat pipeline analyses.
-It has been shown to perform incredibly well from recent benchmarking studies [[1]](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1850-9).

-We have below some materials on Harmony and how to implement it within the Seurat workflow.
+> We have below some materials on Harmony and how to implement it within the Seurat workflow.
 Please note that you **DO NOT NEED TO RUN THE CODE BELOW**.
 We have provided line by lie instructions in case you are interested in learning more.

 ### Implementing Harmony within the Seurat workflow